somhi/ESP_SSD1306/README.md

 This library works in conjunction with the default's Adafruit_GFX library, but it's needed to do a little modification.

-For the Adafruit_GFX library to work with the ESP8266, please be sure to insert the line "#elif defined ESP8266" in the Adafruit_GFX.cpp file
+For the Adafruit_GFX library to work with the ESP8266, please be sure to insert the line "#elif defined ESP8266" in the Adafruit_GFX.cpp file.
 Otherwise comment the line   //#define pgm_read_byte(addr)...

 Code in Adafruit_GFX.cpp should look like this: